james-jasvin/dotfiles/README.md

 - Easy to setup dotfiles config for K8s admins (especially AWS)

 # Pre-Requisites
-- This dotfiles repo assumes that you have zsh installed and setup as your default shell
+- Have zsh installed and setup as your default shell
+- Have kubectl installed with the krew plugin manager for kubectl: https://github.com/kubernetes-sigs/krew

 # Installation
 Simply run the bootstrap script and you should have the dotfiles env setup